opirko/gaius/doc/BUILDING.md

-# Building Julius
+# Building Gaius

-To build Julius, you need:
+To build Gaius, you need:

 - a compiler
 - `cmake`